Contact Good Shepherd Volunteers

 With GSV, Jon sees a connection between his professional experience in community organizing and also his personal experience as a volunteer.
 “One of my former co-workers said that community organizing is just a fancy word for education.
 And that’s what I think volunteer service is about too – learning more about the world around us, about small but powerful opportunities for social change, and about bringing our own personal hopes to fruition.
 That is what I experienced as a volunteer and that is what I see happening at GSV.”

-Amanda went to school at Villanova University outside Philadelphia, where she majored in management & finance in the School of Business.
-At Villanova, Amanda took advantage of many of the service opportunities through Campus Ministry, such as: service break trips, tutoring youth in inner-city Philadelphia, and organizing a Hunger & Homelessness Awareness Week on campus.
-She decided to look for a career where she could combine her business skills and passion for service.
+Amanda Javaly went to school at Villanova University, where she majored in Management & Finance in the School of Business.
+At Villanova, Amanda took advantage of many of the service opportunities through Campus Ministry such as service break trips, tutoring youth in inner-city Philadelphia, and organizing a Hunger & Homelessness Awareness Week on campus.
+She thus decided to look for a career where she could combine her business skills and passion for service.

-After graduating from Villanova in 2010, Amanda joined the Good Shepherd Volunteers, placed at HandCrafting Justice, as the wholesale assistant.
-As a GSV, she embraced the joys and challenges of the year with the support of her community.
-After her year as a GSV, she was thrilled to join the staff as the marketing & recruitment coordinator.
+After graduating from Villanova in 2010, Amanda joined the Good Shepherd Volunteer program placed at HandCrafting Justice as the Wholesale Assistant.
+As a GSV, Amanda embraced the joys and challenges of the year with the support of her community.
+After her year as a GSV, Amanda was thrilled to join the Good Shepherd Volunteers staff as Marketing & Recruitment Coordinator.
+After two years in this role she was promoted to Assistant Director.